Rbermea/Organ-Microenvironments-Drive-Divergent-T-Cell-Evolution-in-Acute-GVHD-STM-Paper/README.md

 This repo shows how the following computational methods were implemented:

-* Removal of ambient RNA from Cellranger multi output using Cellbender
 * Preparation of filtered, T-cell enriched annData object used for all downstream analysis
 * Training of variational autoencoder model using scVI to generate clusters
 * Figure 4E-F: Pseudobulk differential expression lung and liver T cells